Noah Hutchings: Y2K fears

 In 1998 Hutchings stirred up fears among his listeners and readers with dire predictions surrounding the Y2K computer problem.
-His two books on the subject were Y2K=666? (with Larry Spargimino) and Does Y2K Equal 666?, both published by Hearthstone Publishing in Oklahoma City.
+His two books on the subject were Y2K=666? (with Larry Sparkman) and Does Y2K Equal 666?, both published by Hearthstone Publishing in Oklahoma City.
 "We are living in the most perilous times since the flood in Noah's Day.
 Informed sources worldwide are now becoming alarmed.
 Some are predicting world famine, economic disasters, world rioting, and chaos with millions dying."